victorlevasseur/YAPG-modding-doc/docs/templates.md

 The `components` field contains an array of component's tables describing the values of their attributes when an entity is instanciated with the template.
-For example, the `"Render"` components contains attributes describing the texture used to display the entity in-game.
+For example, the `"render"` components contains attributes describing the texture used to display the entity in-game.
 **Each entity instanciated will receive all the components listed in the corresponding template initialized with the values written in each